smnorris/fwapg/README.md

         export DATABASE_URL=postgres://username:password@localhost:5432/fwapg

-3. Get scripts, load and optimize the data (this takes some time):
+3. Get scripts, load and optimize the data:

         git clone https://github.com/smnorris/fwapg.git
         cd fwapg
         make

+The download is extremely slow, this will take several hours (spatial data is downloaded via WFS to ensure it is current).

 4. Run `fwapg` enabled queries with your favorite sql client.
 For example: